 |---|---|---|

-Estate planning for business owners: succession, continuity and Business Relief
+Estate planning for business owners: succession, continuity and Business Property Relief

 We recommend a joined-up plan that covers both personal estate and business succession.
-The company does not pause for probate.
-So, your plan must set who steps into control and how that control transfers.
+The company does not pause for probate — so your plan must set out who steps into control and how that control transfers, whether the trigger is retirement, incapacity or death.

 Succession: who takes over and how control transfers

 Decide roles early.
-Name successors, define powers and test them in practice.
-Use clear triggers — retirement, incapacity or death — so everyone knows what happens next.
+Name successors, define powers and, where possible, test them in practice before the need arises.
+Use clear triggers — retirement, loss of capacity or death — so everyone knows what happens next, and document it in both your will and any relevant shareholder agreements.

 Continuity: protecting operations during illness or death

 Continuity plans protect staff, customers and supply chains.
-Include interim management, access to funds, and communications so the business keeps trading without confusion.
+Include interim management arrangements, ensure a property and financial affairs Lasting Power of Attorney (LPA) is in place so attorneys can manage business decisions during incapacity, and prepare communications so the business keeps trading without confusion.

-Business Relief: reducing the taxable value of qualifying business assets
+Business Property Relief: reducing the taxable value of qualifying business assets

-Check whether your shares or company interests meet the rules before relying on the relief.
+Check whether your shares or company interests meet the qualifying conditions before relying on the relief, and review your position in light of the April 2026 changes.

-“Align legal documents with a practical handover, and the business stands a far better chance of surviving a shock.”
+“Align legal documents with a practical handover plan, and the business stands a far better chance of surviving a shock.”

-Practical step: get specialist advice on valuation, tax and the interplay between reliefs and your wider inheritance tax position.
-That advice often saves time, money and family stress.
+Practical step: get specialist advice on business valuation, BPR eligibility and the interplay between business reliefs and your wider IHT position.
+That advice often saves time, money and family stress — plan, don’t panic.

-International estate planning for UK HNWIs with overseas assets
+International estate planning for UK residents with overseas assets

 Residency and domicile: why they can transform your tax position

-Residency and domicile determine which taxes apply to worldwide income and to transfers.
-These status tests are factual and change over time.
+UK tax residency and domicile determine which taxes apply to worldwide income and to transfers on death.
+Residency is tested through the Statutory Residence Test, while domicile is a broader concept based on your permanent home and long-term intentions.
+These status tests are factual and can change over time.

 Overseas property and investments: managing double tax with DTAs

-Multiple wills and offshore trusts: benefits, risks and when to get professional advice
+Multiple wills and offshore trusts: benefits, risks and when to get specialist advice

-Some countries won’t accept a UK will.
-Holding separate wills for local assets can speed probate and reduce confusion.
+Some countries will not accept a UK will as valid.
+Holding separate wills for local assets in each jurisdiction can speed up the local equivalent of probate and reduce confusion — but each will must be carefully drafted to avoid inadvertently revoking the others.

 | Issue | Typical consequence | Practical action |